woocommerce/woocommerce-blocks/readme.txt

 The Cart and Checkout blocks are released in this version for wider review and testing as a part of our consideration for including them in WooCommerce Core.
 You can read more [about these blocks here](https://woocommerce.wordpress.com/?p=6384).

+Also, note that we are aware of the increased file size for the All Products and Filter blocks frontend JavaScript.
+It is from some dependency changes.
+We will be addressing this in the next release.

 - bug: Add placeholder to the on-sale products block when no results are found. [#1519](https://github.com/woocommerce/woocommerce-gutenberg-products-block/pull/1519)
 - bug: Added correct ellipsis character in Product Search block [#1672](https://github.com/woocommerce/woocommerce-gutenberg-products-block/pull/1672)
 - bug: If product is changed for featured product block, update the link in the button. [#1894](https://github.com/woocommerce/woocommerce-gutenberg-products-block/pull/1894)